Baby Teething: Signs, Symptoms and Relief

 How to relieve teething discomfort

-When you see teething baby signs, knowing how to help relieve any discomfort can help make it less stressful for you and your baby.
+When you see teething signs, knowing how to help relieve any discomfort can help make it less stressful for you and your baby.
 Remember that different comforts help different babies, and, through trial and error, you can find what works for your baby.

 Some things to try include: